 There are several varieties of Grecian windflower that produce different colors: deep blue, white, pale pink, magenta, lavender, mauve, and bicolor.
 The foliage is medium green and reminiscent of fern fronds.

-With good Grecian windflower care, you can expect to get a proliferation of pretty blooms starting in early spring and lasting for a few weeks.
+With good Grecian windflower care, you can expect to get a proliferation of blooms starting in early spring and lasting for a few weeks.
 These are often the first flowers to bloom after winter.

 How to Grow Anemone Windflowers